 - Sit on a flat surface on the ground while keeping your back straight and stretching your legs.

-- Bend your right knee slowly, and place your right leg on your left thigh
+- Bend your right knee slowly, and place your right leg on your left thigh with the help of your hands.
+Ensure that your heels are close to your stomach and your soles point upward.

 - Repeat this with the left leg.